-Trauma is a normal psychological reaction to abnormal events.
-In fact, most of us will experience some type of traumatic event in our lifetime.
-For most people, symptoms go away on their own.
-However, if your trauma symptoms have persisted for months or years, you may want to be evaluated for posttraumatic stress disorder (PTSD).
+The trauma response is a normal psychological reaction to very abnormal events.
+In fact, Most of us will experience some type of traumatic event in our lifetime.
+Thankfully, most people find that symptoms go away on their own within a few months.
+However, if your symptoms persist for months or years, a professional should evaluate you for posttraumatic stress disorder (PTSD).

-The symptoms of PTSD are grouped into a four main clusters: re-experiencing, avoidance, changes in mood or thinking, and increased arousal.
-Flashbacks, nightmares, and recurring and unwanted memories of the trauma are all forms of re-experiencing.
-Avoidance behaviors include avoiding thinking about, talking about, or going places that remind you of the traumatic experience.
-Avoiding going to sleep is common, so people with PTSD often report poor sleep.
-Changes in mood or thinking also occur in PTSD.
-Examples can include increased irritability, anxiety, or depression since the traumatic event.
-Lastly, individuals living with PTSD often report feeling on edge, constantly on guard, or being easily startled.
+The symptoms of PTSD fall into a four main clusters: re-experiencing, avoidance, changes in mood or thinking, and increased arousal.
+Re-experiencing includes flashbacks, nightmares, and disturbing memories of the trauma.
+Avoidance behaviors include not thinking about, not talking about, or not going places that remind you of the traumatic experience.
+Avoiding nightmares by not going to sleep is common, so people with PTSD often experience poor sleep.
+Also, changes in mood or thinking occur.
+These changes can include increased irritability, anxiety, or depression since the traumatic event.
+Lastly, people living with PTSD often report feeling on edge, constantly on guard, or being easily startled.

 Importantly, several therapies have been shown to effectively treat PTSD.
-For instance, Prolonged Exposure (PE) therapy has extensive research backing.
-It is also my preferred method of treating PTSD.
-If you live with PTSD and would like to treat it, call me today so we can discuss your options.
+Prolonged Exposure (PE) therapy has extensive research backing and is my preferred method of treating PTSD.
+If you live with post-trauma symptoms and would like help, call me today so we can discuss your options.